jorgegomzar/Static-IP-config-batch-file/README.md

 <h1>Static IP config batch file</h1>
-<p>This is a simple batch script to cease with the repetitive process in the configuration of a network</p>
+<p>This is a simple batch script to cease with the repetitive process in the configuration of a network<br>
+Run as administrator.</p>